The indoor grow light technological revolution is racing forward, and that’s great news for marijuana growers.

 What we’re looking at now is white light—a full color spectrum which to your eyes looks like the light from the sun at noon on a cloudless summer day.

-Grow lights that produce this pure white light are sometimes called “full spectrum” lights.
+Grow lights that produce this pure white light are sometimes called “quantum board full spectrum” lights.
+We procured test units called the Core and the Mega from a company called NextLight.

 The spectral output from the Core pumps heavy doses of blue, green and red, instead of the usual grow light that has ample blue and/or red, but hardly any green or other transitional colors.